rozek/aframe-within-svelte/README.md

 })
 ```

-and import it into your Svelte application where it may be used like any other A-Frame element:
+and import it into your Svelte application where it may be used like any other A-Frame tag:

 ```html
 <script context="module">